 and An Update on the Annual Re-weighting of the Australian CPI and Living Cost Indexes

-2.6 The use of HFCE data to re-weight the CPI has many benefits for inflation measurement.
-The primary benefit is that more up-to-date weights enhance the CPI in its principal purpose as a macro-economic indicator of household inflation.
+The use of HFCE data for CPI weights has many benefits for inflation statistics.
+The primary benefit is more up-to-date weights enhance the CPI in its principal purpose as a macro-economic indicator of household inflation.
 However, there are challenges with using HFCE data for CPI weighting purposes.
-These challenges were investigated by the ABS and detailed in the information paper Increasing the Frequency of CPI Expenditure Class Weight Updates.
+These challenges were investigated by the ABS and detailed in the information paper Increasing the Frequency of CPI Expenditure Class Weight Updates

 - Align the HFCE data with the scope and classifications of the CPI and SLCIs at a detailed product level.
-This requires the removal of some components of HFCE (e.g. expenditure by Non Profit Institutions Serving Households).
+This requires the removal of some components of HFCE (e.g. expenditure by Non Profit Institutions Serving Households (NPISH)).

 - Produce a concordance of the HFCE data to the Consumer Price Index Commodity Classification (CPICC).
 This provides HFCE data for each CPI expenditure class (EC) for the CPI and SLCIs.
 These first two steps result in HFCE data that has been aligned to the same concepts and scope of the CPI and SLCIs.